And now the moment you've all been waiting for...

 The elring seals are supposed to be an improved design and possibly an improved material as well.
 However I did not notice any striking differences, although it was hard to tell what the original seals were supposed to look like and what was wear from ~100k miles.
 The elring seal do seem to have a couple extra ridges on the inside

-This is why cylinder 2 is the "trouble" cylinder.
+Below is why cylinder 2 is the "trouble" cylinder.
 The video instructions say to leave it before TDC.
 The paper instructions say past TDC.
-Doing either, with air to hold the valves shut, leaves open the possibility of the engine doing one of two things: the air forcing the engine to turn over (especially if past TDC) or air to leak past the opening in the valve and then lose air pressure in the cylinder (especially if BDC and on the exhaust valve which don't have limited lift)
+Doing either, with air to hold the valves shut, leaves open the possibility of the engine doing one of two things: air forcing the engine to turn over (especially if past TDC) or air to leak past the opening in the valve and then lose air pressure in the cylinder (especially on the exhaust valve which don't have limited lift)

 Either of those problems can cause the valve to drop into the cylinder and then your friendly neighborhood valve stem seal job becomes a full-on head gasket job as you need to remove the head to get the valve back out safely.
 So I was very relieved that the rope method worked well to avoid these issues.
 I think part of the reason for it working so well on cylinder 2 in particular is that you don't need the engine at TDC with the rope trick.
 The rope trick keeps the valves in place before TDC, well before TDC depending on how much rope you stuff in.
-You can vary the length stuffed in to vary where in the stroke the valves stop.
-A few times, cam lobes got in the way so I would just pull some rope out to re-adjust.
+You can vary the length stuffed in to vary where in the stroke the rope puts pressure on the valves.
+A few times, cam lobes got in the way so I would just pull some rope out to re-adjust. so I could rotate the engine over a little bit more which provided a lot of flexibility you don't have when working with air pressure.
 I don't think I will ever do this job with air

 You never really get a before and after shot with the valve stem seals because you have to do them one at a time - so this is about as close as you'll get.
 At the end I'll take a picture of all 32 of the old ones once they are out